Alternatives to Public Schools

 According to the PA Department of Education website, as of 2022, there are 160 brick-and-mortar, or schools with physical buildings, charter schools across Pennsylvania.
 With a wide array of options and specialties in these schools, they offer a great alternative to students whose current options don’t fit their needs offering choice, accountability, specialization, and often, smaller class sizes.

 Charter schools were created from parents’ demand for more public school options.
 Since charter schools operate separately from their local districts, they have the freedom to create their own curriculum to meet state standards without the dictation of how to do so.
 This often allows for more creativity and flexibility from teachers.
 Parents are also often thrilled to find that most charter schools offer smaller class sizes to better accommodate all student needs.

 Cyber Charter Schools

-Cyber charter schools, like brick-and-mortar charters discussed above, are in fact public schools that are publicly funded based on the enrollment of their students.
-Cyber charter schools monitor and track student attendance, participate in state-mandated testing and are held to the same state and federal standards as their local district counterparts.
-According to PDE, there are currently 15 cyber charter schools available in Pennsylvania with a wide range of programming, curriculum, and flexibility serving students and their families across the state.
+Cyber charter schools are, in fact, public schools that are publicly funded based on the enrollment of their students.
+These institutions monitor and track student attendance, participate in state-mandated testing, and are held to the same state and federal standards as their local district counterparts.
+According to PDE, there are currently 14 cyber charter schools available in Pennsylvania with a wide range of programming, curriculum, and flexibility serving students and their families across the state.

 Many cyber charter schools offer two choices in the instructional model: live online classes with a certified teacher and classmates (synchronous instruction) or a more customizable schedule in a self-directed environment, supervised by teachers (asynchronous instruction).
 Some schools may also allow students to take a blend of both instructional models.